 Later on we will discuss several variations and details and do some questionnaires.

-Then we close the day with some practical ideas we all need to learn.
+Then we will close with some practical ideas we all need to learn.

 There is a lot of material, more than what you can use.
 So you do not have to pay attention to every detail.

-I’ll be sharing many different topics so that everyone can benefit of some of the things.
+I’ll be sharing many different topics so that everyone can benefit from some of the things.

 But no one needs all the things, so just relax and enjoy.

-Much has changed since the days of the previous dictatorship regime.
+Much has changed over the past two or three decades.

 You have changed much and accomplished much.